AIgen-Solutions-s-r-l/resonance/app/services/lib_document_finder/OutputJobDescriptions/ranked_job_description_40.md

 ### Job Description
-Job Title: Hotel Operations Manager
+Job Title: Network Technician

-Location: Tamil Nadu, India
+Location: Brittany, France

-Industry: Hospitality
+Industry: Telecommunications

-Salary Range: $60,000 - $70,000 per annum
+Salary Range: $20,000 - $30,000

-Notice Period: 3 months
+Notice Period: 2 weeks

 Job Summary:
-We are seeking a dedicated and experienced Hotel Operations Manager to oversee the daily operations of our esteemed hotel located in Tamil Nadu.
-The ideal candidate will possess strong skills in hotel management, reservation software, and customer service, ensuring an exceptional experience for our guests.
+We are seeking a motivated and detail-oriented Network Technician to join our dynamic team at TeleLink Solutions.
+In this role, you will be responsible for the installation, maintenance, and troubleshooting of network systems to ensure optimal performance and reliability.
+Your expertise in network engineering and communication will play a crucial role in enhancing our telecommunications infrastructure.

-Key Responsibilities:
+Responsibilities:
-- Manage front office operations, including reservations, guest services, and concierge services.
-- Implement and maintain reservation software systems to optimize booking efficiency.
-- Coordinate with housekeeping, maintenance, and food and beverage departments to ensure seamless operations.
-- Monitor guest feedback and implement improvements based on detailed attention to guest experiences.
-- Develop and enforce standard operating procedures to enhance service quality and operational efficiency.
+- Install and configure routing equipment to establish and maintain network connectivity.
+- Utilize network analyzers to monitor network performance and troubleshoot issues in real-time.
+- Perform cabling tasks with specialized cabling tools to ensure proper installation and maintenance of network wiring.
+- Collaborate with team members to design and implement network solutions tailored to client needs.
+- Maintain detailed documentation of network configurations, changes, and troubleshooting steps.
-- Provide training and support to staff to promote adaptability and a strong team environment.
+- Provide exceptional communication and support to clients, addressing their networking concerns promptly.

+Skills Required:
+- Proven experience in network engineering and administration.
+- Proficient in using network analyzers for performance monitoring.
+- Familiarity with cabling tools and techniques for network installation.
+- Knowledge of routing equipment and protocols to optimize network traffic.
+- Strong communication skills to effectively interact with clients and team members.
+- Exceptional attention to detail to ensure accuracy in installations and documentation.

 Qualifications:
-- Bachelor’s degree in Hotel Management or a related field.
+- Bachelor’s degree in Computer Science, Information Technology, or a related field.
-- Minimum of 5 years of experience in hotel operations, with at least 2 years in a managerial role.
+- Minimum of 2 years of experience in network support or engineering.
-- Proficient in reservation software and Microsoft Office Suite.
-- Strong time management skills with the ability to prioritize tasks effectively.
+- Relevant certifications (e.g., Cisco Certified Network Associate - CCNA) are a plus.
-- Excellent communication and interpersonal skills to foster a positive work environment.
+- Ability to work independently and as part of a collaborative team environment.

-Skills:
-- Hotel Management
-- Reservation Software
-- Time Management
-- Adaptability
-- Attention to Detail

 Benefits:
-- Competitive salary within the specified range.
+- Competitive salary within the range of $20,000 - $30,000.
-- Health and wellness benefits.
-- Opportunities for professional development and career advancement.
+- Opportunities for professional development and certifications.
-- A dynamic and supportive work environment focused on employee satisfaction.
+- Friendly and supportive work environment.
+- Flexible working hours and potential for remote work.

 Application Process:
-Interested candidates are invited to submit their resume and a cover letter detailing their experience and qualifications.
-Please include examples of how you have demonstrated adaptability and attention to detail in your previous roles.

-We look forward to welcoming a passionate Hotel Operations Manager to our team!
+Interested candidates should submit their resume and a cover letter detailing their relevant experience and skills.
+We look forward to welcoming you to our team at TeleLink Solutions!
 --------------------------------------------------
 ### Cosine Distance
--0.6999
+0.3145